-HORIZON-CL2-2025-01-DEMOCRACY-07: The autocratic appeal: nature, drivers and strategies
+HORIZON-CL2-2025-01-DEMOCRACY-08: Understanding and addressing genderbased violence against politically active women and LGBTIQ people

-Call: Culture, Creativity and Inclusive Society - 2025 Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 3.00 and 3.50 million would allow these outcomes to be addressed appropriately.
+Call: Culture, Creativity and Inclusive Society' - 2025 Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 3.00 and 3.50 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR 10.50 million.
+Indicative budget The total indicative budget for the topic is EUR 7.00 million.
 Type of Action Research and Innovation Actions Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
-49 .
+46 .